barbacbd/nautical/README.md

 the id to the url, and get several tables of output from the url.
 All of the data stored in the tables is updated in 30 minute increments.

+For more information about the package please see the [documentation](https://barbacbd.github.io/nautical/html/index.html).

 ## Structure

 ### [error](./error)